Lacrimorse/my_own_testing_repository/README.md

 # my_own_testing_repository
-this is just for my own experimenting, chaotic
+this is just for me to get a better grasp how things work here.